gcolareta/stock_analysis/README.md

 ## **Overview of Project**

-In this Module, I analized data from various alternative energy stocks to help Steve make informed recommendations to his parents on the stocks they should invest in.
+In this Module, I analyzed data from various alternative energy stocks to help Steve make informed recommendations to his parents on the stocks they should invest in.
 Through a series of steps, I ran a Macro to return the total daily volume and the percentage of return for each stock.
 The purpose of this project was to refactor the code to loop through all the data in order to collect the same information in less time, and to be able to apply the same code to a larger dataset.

 ## **Results**